Jailed For 3 Months In Mexico, U.S. Marine Reservist Gets Hearing

 ISACKSON: Since Tahmooressi was arrested, his actions haven't helped his defense.
 He tried to escape from prison.
 When that failed, he broke a light bulb and stabbed himself in the neck.
 He's changed his story several times about what led to his arrest and fired two attorneys.
 Tahmooressi's mother, Jill, was not allowed until Wednesday's hearing.
 But the judge gave her 20 minutes with her son afterwards.
 She says he's doing better.

-ANDREW TAHMOORESSI: He's strong.
+JILL TAHMOORESSI: He's strong.
 He's confident.
 We're optimistic about the future.

 ISACKSON: Tahmooressi's attorney Benitez hopes to get his client off on technicalities.

 BENITEZ: The order to search his conveyance is dated three days before his crossing of the border.
 Number two, there are 11 pages missing from the record, which nobody seems to know what they say.